2lian/asyncio-for-robotics/using_with_ros.md

 #### Examine the code

-Global initialization is better outside functions that perform work.
-This time we manually create a `ThreadedSession` (default) using a node named `minimal_publisher`.
-This is how you can make `afor`'s session run any node you like, then set it as default with `set_auto_session(my_session)`.
+Global initialization is better outside functions that perform work, thus main is now responsible for all initialisation.

+This time we manually create a `ThreadedSession` (default) using a basic node named `minimal_publisher`.
+This is how you can make `afor`'s session run any node you like!
+Any ros node you already have written can be passed, and it will be spun in `afor`'s background thread.

+If you are unfamiliar with MultiThreading, race conditions and need to interact directly with the session's node (without going through safe `afor` methods).
+I advise you to use the less performant `SyncSession` instead.

+Then we set the session as default with `set_auto_session(my_session)`.
+Every time the session is not provided to `afor`, it will fallback to this default one.

 ```python
 my_session = ThreadedSession(node=Node(node_name="minimal_publisher"))
 set_auto_session(my_session)
 ```

-The try finally block will run your async code.
+The `try` block will run your async code.
 After `asyncio.run` returns (due to an error or not), the `finally` block will execute the cleanup.

 ```python
 try: